Haunted Independence, Missouri

 Though this old building has no accounts of recent hauntings, it is said that at one time, it was so ominous that passersby would cross the street rather than walk in front of the old home.
 Built by Colonel and Mrs. Harvey Vaile in 1881, the 31-room mansion includes nine marble fireplaces, spectacular painted ceilings, flushing toilets, a built-in 6,000-gallon water tank, and a 48,000-gallon wine cellar.

 Reportedly, sometime after Mr. Vaile built the mansion, he encountered some trouble when he was accused of mail fraud and potentially faced a jail sentence.
-The despondent Mr. Vaile began to deteriorate and went a little crazy.
+The despondent Mr. Vaile began to deteriorate and became somewhat erratic.

 Mrs. Vaile, mortified over the accusations, took an overdose of morphine and killed herself in 1889.
 Later, Mr. Vaile was exonerated, but, alas, it was too late for his wife.
 Mr. Vaile lived for another five years and never remarried.

-Supposedly the mansion was haunted by Sophia Vaile, as she was often reported as having been seen looking out the windows after her death.
+It is said that Sophia Vaile haunted the mansion, as she was often reported to have been seen looking out the windows after her death.
 According to one legend, her husband could not part with her when she died, so he buried her on the front lawn in a glass-topped coffin set flush with the ground.
 However, neighborhood protests finally forced him to give his wife a more conventional burial.
-We, at Legends of America, talked to the people working at the Vaile Mansion in the spring of 2004, who not only looked at us like we were insane but denied that Mrs. Vaile was ever buried on the property.
+We, at Legends of America, talked to the people working at the Vaile Mansion in the spring of 2004, who not only looked at us like we were insane but also denied that Mrs. Vaile was ever buried on the property.
 (Who knows?)

-After Mr. Vaile died in 1894, the home became an inn for a brief period.
-Then it was used as a private asylum and sanitarium.
-A mineral water company, the Vaile Pure Water Co., operated from the site soon after the turn of the century.
-Later it became a rest home for the aged.
+After Mr. Vaile died in 1894, the home briefly became an inn.
+Then, it was used as a private asylum and sanitarium.
+Soon after the turn of the century, a mineral water company, the Vaile Pure Water Co., operated from the site.
+Later, it became a rest home for the aged.

 Acquired by Roger and Mary Mildred DeWitt in the 1960s, the home was saved from destruction.
-It was given to the citizens of Independence after the death of Mrs. DeWitt in 1983.
-Today the mansion is operated at 1500 N. Liberty.
+After Mrs. DeWitt died in 1983, it was given to the citizens of Independence.
+Today, the mansion is operated at 1500 N. Liberty.
 It is open to the public daily from 9:30 a.m. to 4:30 p.m.

 Harry S. Truman House in Independence, Missouri by the Historic American Buildings Survey.